 We formed the Dual Drive Bike Company in November of 2012.
 The company is located @ Dual Drive Bike.com , 1232 Seminole Drive, Fort Lauderdale, Florida 33304.
 We are in the “working in my garage”, prototype development phase .
-We hope to have dual drive bikes for sale in the summer of 2015.
+We hope to have dual drive bikes for sale in the summer.
 Here we are two years later in November 2014.
-We have working Prototypes of both the chain version and the shaft drive version.
+We have a working prototypes of both the chain version and the shaft drive version.

 We are “patent pending” on a “chain-less, dual drive, shaft driven bicycle.”
 The patent office recently indicated that we will be getting claims on our invention and eventually we will be issued a utility patent.
 Fantastic!
 I believe the “Go chain-less” version is much cooler looking and therefore more sell able to the exercise cross training enthusiasts.
 Triathletes will love this training tool and eventually lobby the Triathlete Federation to allow it in the races!
 Should it be allowed…arm power?
 Or maybe the federation will decide you can’t use your arms during the swim portion either.

 The benefits of the dual drive bike are that you get a killer total aerobic workout without being stuck inside a gym.
 You work every major muscle group in the arms, legs, stomach, chest and back when riding this fitness road machine.
 This bike is for serious cross training “athletes only”!
 The dual drive bicycle is great for aerobically rehabbing pulled muscles of the legs and shoulders during the off season.
 “I play allot of beach volley-ball and find myself constantly using the Fitness Bike (old version) to rehabilitate my right shoulder.”
 It works!

 Lately I’ve been riding the “New” chain version to the beach and working out the kinks.
 The reaction is great and people love the new “look”!